 Don’t hide your condition

 One of the worst things you can do when shopping for a life insurance policy with a pre-existing condition is to lie about its existence.
 Insurance carriers typically refer to your medical history before offering coverage to verify your application responses and uncover anything you may have omitted.
 Even if you don’t tell your agent about your condition, they will likely find out about it through their investigation process.
-Lying on your application will likely do more harm than good in the long run, so insurance professionals recommend you be forthright with your insurer to avoid being denied for coverage altogether.
+Lying on your application can do more harm than good in the long run, putting you at risk of being denied coverage, policy cancellation or even a denied death benefit.
+Insurance professionals recommend you be forthright with your insurer to avoid these concerns.

 What do I do if I’ve been denied life insurance coverage?